 What is involved?

 The first stage typically takes place between January and March.
 Trained mentors come to your school to deliver six hours of sessions which can be delivered flexibly over a number of session to fit with your timetable.
-This year due to Covid – 19, in some areas across the UK this will be delivered virtually.
+In some areas across the UK this will be delivered virtually.

 Young people compete within teams of 3-5 to play our business simulation game.
 Based on the concept of a pop-up shop, the game puts young people in charge of the conception and running of a brand new micro-business.
 From choosing what to sell and for how much, to where to set-up shop and how to attract customers - it's up to young people to build hype, get sales and make a profit.

 Points go to the team that makes the most profit, puts ethical and sustainable business values at the heart of their decision making and build the most hype by thinking about the needs of their customers.

 Following game-play young people work with mentors to develop and pitch their own business idea, putting into practice what they've learnt about what it takes to start an enterprise.

 How will I be supported?

 Since 1998, we've been delivering education programmes across the UK so we have a wealth of knowledge and experience in this field.
 Once you sign up, you'll be introduced to a friendly Prince's Trust Programme Executive who will become your coach for the Enterprise Challenge.